 The KIPP LA Schools Audit Committee will select an independent auditor.
 The auditor will have, at a minimum, a CPA and educational institution audit experience and will be approved by the State Controller on its published list as an educational audit provider.
-To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in applicable Office of

-Management and Budget Circulars.
-KIPP LA's Chief of Finance & Operations and Controller will work with the auditor to complete the audit and send to required agencies.
+To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in applicable Office of Management and Budget Circulars.
+KIPP LA's Chief of Finance & Operations and Controller will work with the auditor to complete the audit.